Amy Beacom, EdD

 Founder and CEO

 Dr. Amy Beacom is the founder and CEO of the Center for Parental Leave Leadership, the first consultancy in the US to focus exclusively on parental leave.
 Drawing on over 25 years in executive leadership development and coaching, Amy consults with Fortune 100 companies, international organizations, and working parents, to transform the way our companies and our country engage with the parental leave transition.
 Amy created the first evidence-based parental leave transition coaching model which sits behind the work that CPLL does, and distilled the coaching method into the first book to be written about parental leave, The Parental Leave Playbook: Ten Touchpoints to Transition Smoothly, Strengthen your Family, and Continue Growing your Career (Wiley, 2021).
 She has trained and supervised parental leave coaches both in the US and Australia and the manager-focused training program she created can be found in over 80 countries around the world.
-Dr. Beacom is recognized as the United State’s premiere expert on the personal and professional interplay around parental leave for employers and employees.
+Dr. Beacom is recognized as the United States’ premiere expert on the personal and professional interplay around parental leave for employers and employees.
 She regularly appears on expert panels, conferences, and podcasts and has been quoted in such publications as the New York Times, the Washington Post, and Working Mother.
 Amy holds a BA in Sociology/Anthropology with a minor in Gender Studies from Lewis and Clark College, an MA in Organizational Psychology from Columbia University, and a doctorate, also from Columbia University, combining Organizational Psychology, Women’s Leadership, Work/Family, and Applied Anthropology.
 She lives in Portland, Oregon with her husband and their son and daughter.

 Communications Strategy & Content Writer

 Sue Campbell is a writer, author, and coach who has worked with the Center for Parental Leave Leadership since its early days, helping to communicate the transformative impact of their core mission.
 Her professional background includes twelve years in public service, seven of those as a business systems analyst leading projects and teams to deliver process improvements through technology.
 Her writing, often focused on issues important to parents, has been published in many outlets, including Prevention, Good Housekeeping, Scary Mommy, and Mamalode.
-Sue is the author of, The Cat, the Cat, the Leap, and the List, a novel for middle grade readers.
-And the co-author of The Parental Leave Playbook: Ten Touchpoints to Transition Smoothly, Strengthen your Family, and Continue Growing your Career (Wiley, 2021).
+Sue is the author of, The Cat, the Cash, the Leap, and the List, a novel for middle grade readers, and the co-author of The Parental Leave Playbook: Ten Touchpoints to Transition Smoothly, Strengthen your Family, and Continue Growing your Career (Wiley, 2021).
 Sue lives in Portland, Oregon with her husband and two children.

 Amy Pytlovany, PhD